TarinPairor/antbib-frontend/README.md

 ### Updating Tasks

 In the `/dashboard` page, you can update tasks by clicking on the `Edit` button next to the task you want to update.
 You can then edit the task details and click on the `Ok` button to save the changes.
 If you assign someone to a task, they will receive a notification in their inbox.
+You can also delete tasks by clicking the delete button.

 ### Viewing Tasks

 On the home page `/`, you can view all of the tasks assigned to you.
 You can filter your task statuses at the top by toggling the tabs and seeing their relevant details.

+## Tech stack:
+**Frontend**: React Vite Typescript, TailwindCSS, ShadCN **Backend**: Express Typescript
+**Database**: Supabase

 ## Database Schema